 Bettys and the Ritual of Tea

 The queue in summer extends around the block.
 In January, you might wait ten minutes.
 The downstairs rooms are less crowded than upstairs; request a table there when booking.
 The tea selection includes over fifty varieties; the Yorkshire Gold is appropriately regional.
+Winter opening hours are 9 AM to 6 PM, though they close at 5 PM on Sundays.

 The Coast: Bracing, the Euphemism